daynis-olman/daynis_h264_media_stream/README.md

-# Daynis H264 Media Stream
+# Daynis H264 Flutter Media Stream

 A Flutter package for streaming raw H264 video data on the web.
 JMuxer library is used for handling raw H264 video streams and displaying them in a Flutter web application.